sedexch/sedexch.github.io/docs/client-container-v5/index.md

 SEDEX_OTP=YOUR-ONE-TIME-PASSWORD
 ```

-**Note:** After the first successful start of the sedex-client, this file will be deleted automatically as its content will be moved to the created sedex configuration files.
+**Note:** After the first successful start of the sedex Client, this file will be deleted automatically as its content will be moved to the created sedex configuration files.

 **Note:** If an HTTP proxy is required for access to the Internet, such a proxy server can optionally already be defined in the init.conf file (see section "Advanced Usage Options") or later manually be defined in the central configuration file of the sedex client (see section "Custom Configuration Options").

-### II) Starting and using the sedex-client
+### II) Starting and using the sedex Client

-The following steps show how to create and start the latest Docker container running the sedex-client.
+The following steps show how to create and start the latest Docker container running the sedex Client.

-#### Run the sedex-client container
+#### Run the sedex Client container
-Run the sedex-client container using environment-specific values for the following options:
+Run the sedex Client container using environment-specific values for the following options:

 - /path/to/sedex-data - The path to the host's "sedex-data" directory (holding the persisted data)
-- YOUR_MONITORING_PORT - The port at which the monitoring web page of the sedex-client should be accessible from the outside of the container
+- YOUR_MONITORING_PORT - The port at which the monitoring web page of the sedex Client should be accessible from the outside of the container
-- YOUR_WS_PROXY_PORT - The port at which the sedex-clients Web service proxy should be accessible from the outside of the
+- YOUR_WS_PROXY_PORT - The port at which the sedex Clients Web service proxy should be accessible from the outside of the
   container. **Note:** You can omit this line if the WS-Proxy will not be used.
-- --stop-timeout 65 - When the docker container is stopped (e.g. with "docker stop" command), the sedex-client's controller-stop.sh is executed to initiate a graceful
+- --stop-timeout 65 - When the docker container is stopped (e.g. with "docker stop" command), the sedex Client's controller-stop.sh is executed to initiate a graceful
   shutdown of the client.
 This typically takes longer than the default 10 seconds that the Docker daemon waits before killing the container.
   The --stop-timeout option overrides the default.
 The required time will vary from one installation to another.
 - --restart unless-stopped - Restart Policy: Restart the container automatically after Docker daemon restarts, unless the container has been stopped intentionally.